Guide to cycling to work

 Take some bike lights

-It’s a legal requirement to have lights on your bike during specific times, and depending on the time of year and what time you travel to work that could impact you.
-Keeping a set of lights with you is always a good idea especially if you might get stuck at the office later than planned.
+Keeping a set of lights with you or in a drawer at work is always a good idea, especially if you might get stuck at the office later than planned.

-My colleague Keir has put together this handy video to cover the basics you'll need to know.
+My colleague Keir has put together this handy video guide to cover the basics you’ll need to know.

 Be kind to yourself and enjoy it

-In fact you should feel a sense of achievement that you’re now most likely to be meeting the governments targets for physical activity.
+In fact, you should feel a sense of achievement that you’re now most likely to be meeting the government’s targets for physical activity.

 Cycle insurance